Background pattern

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.

 The effect of this medication has not been studied in pregnant women.
 Ertapenem Qilu should not be used during pregnancy unless your doctor decides that the potential benefit justifies the potential risk to the fetus.

-Driving and operating machinery
+Driving and using machines

 Ertapenem Qilu contains sodium

-3. How to Use Ertapenem Qilu
+3. How to use Ertapenem Qilu

 The recommended dose of Ertapenem Qilu for adults and adolescents 13 years of age and older is 1 gram (g) administered once a day.